Master of Arts Interdisciplinary Studies (MAIS) 638

 Interviewing and Qualitative Analysis of Interviews: The course readings focus on practical advice for interviewing and qualitative analysis of interviews from authorities including Steinar Kvale and Irving Seidman.
 The section is intended for novice interviewers using face-to-face and internet formats.

 To receive credit for this course, students must participate in the online activities, successfully complete the assignments, and achieve a final mark of at least 60 per cent.
-The Master of Arts-Integrated Studies grading system is available online at the MAIS home page.
+The Master of Arts-Interdisciplinary Studies grading system is available online at the MAIS home page.
 Please note that it is students' responsibility to maintain their program status.
 Any student who receives a grade of "F" in one course, or a grade of "C" in more than one course, may be required to withdraw from the program.

 The following table summarizes the evaluation activities and the credit weights associated with them.